The Whole World Is Watching (The Falcon and the Winter Soldier)

 "The Whole World Is Watching" is the fourth episode of the American television miniseries The Falcon and the Winter Soldier, based on Marvel Comics featuring the characters Sam Wilson / Falcon and Bucky Barnes / Winter Soldier.
 It follows the pair as they continue to reluctantly work with Helmut Zemo to locate and stop the Flag Smashers.
 The episode is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
 It was written by Derek Kolstad and directed by Kari Skogland.

 Anthony Mackie and Sebastian Stan reprise their respective roles as Sam Wilson and Bucky Barnes from the film series, with Emily VanCamp, Wyatt Russell, Erin Kellyman, Florence Kasumba, Adepero Oduye, and Daniel Brühl (Zemo) also starring.
 Development began by October 2018, and Skogland joined in May 2019.
 Kolstad was hired that July.
-The episode explores the complex morals of John Walker / Captain America (Russell) and depicts him publicly murdering an unarmed man, which acknowledges police brutality in the United States.
+The episode explores the complex morals of John Walker / Captain America (Russell) and depicts him publicly murdering an unarmed man, an act that acknowledges police brutality in the United States.
 Filming took place at Pinewood Atlanta Studios in Atlanta, Georgia, with location filming in the Atlanta metropolitan area and in Prague.

 "The Whole World Is Watching" was released on the streaming service Disney+ on April 9, 2021.
-Critics praised the darker tone of the episode, and its portrayal of Walker led to discussion by commentators due to his violent actions as Captain America.
+Viewership for the series that week was estimated to be high.
+Critics praised the episode's darker tone and exploration of serious themes, in addition to the appearance of characters from Wakanda, but there were mixed responses to the focus on Walker.